010001000100000101000001/human-anatomy-quiz/README.md

 ## Credits
 The ability to set up Google sheets was taken from the series of videos on the love_sandwiches project.
-I used tutorials, guides and information from from https://www.codecademy.com/, https://www.freecodecamp.org/, https://www.w3schools.com/, https://pypi.org/ and https://www.youtube.com/.
+I used tutorials, guides and information from https://www.codecademy.com/, https://www.freecodecamp.org/, https://www.w3schools.com/, https://pypi.org/ and https://www.youtube.com/.

 ## Special Thanks
 Thank you to Code Institute and Matt Boden who provided me with the guidance to complete this project.